ToxPuro/astaroth/acc-runtime/README.md

 The Astaroth DSL is based on the stream processing model, where an array of instructions is executed on streams of data in parallel.
 A kernel is a small GPU program, which defines the operations performed on a number of data streams.
-In our case, data streams correspond to a vertices in a grid, similar to how vertex shaders operate in graphics shading languages.
+In our case, data streams correspond to vertices in a grid, similar to how vertex shaders operate in graphics shading languages.

 # Syntax

 #### Comments and preprocessor directives
+The Astaroth preprocessor works similar to the C preprocessor (gcc) with one exception:
+* By default include files are searched from DSL_MODULE_DIR only if the include is not found are C include rules used With two extensions.
 ```
-// This is a comment
-#define    ZERO (0)   // Visible only in device code
-hostdefine ONE  (1) // Visible in both device and host code
+hostdefine ONE  (1) // Macro definition visible in both device and host code
+#include ../stdlib/math //Includes all files and directories in ../stdlib/math
 ```

 #### Variables